 1. Cayenne Pepper

-Originated in Cayenne, French Guiana, Cayenne pepper is a medium-heated variety that has been increasingly popular.
+Originated in Cayenne, French Guiana, Cayenne pepper is a medium-heat variety that has been increasingly popular.
 It is grown in various countries and regions, including East Africa, Mexico, the United States, and India.

 This type of pepper has the typical long shape with curved ends and bright red color.
 It is between 10 and 25 cm long.
 The amount of heat varies between 30,000 and 50,000 SHU.